sh4nx0r/sh4nx0r.github.io/_posts/2015-09-22-bachelors-recipe-indo-chinese-egg-scramble.md

 ### 4. Add the chopped green chilly and capsicum to the pan.

-Use your spatula to push the chopped green chilly and capsicum from the cutting board (don't use your hands, as green chillies are rumoured to burn like hell if it makes contact with your skin) to the heated oil pan.
+Use your spatula to push the chopped green chilly and capsicum from the cutting board (don't use hands, as green chillies are rumoured to burn like hell if it makes contact with the skin) to the heated oil pan.
 Saute it for a while till they become pale.
-(Estimated time to saute = 1 minute)
+(Estimated time = 1 minute)

 <figure>